tlverse/causalglm/README.md

 3. Conditional relative risk (RR) for nonnegative outcomes and a binary treatment.
 (Causal semiparametric log-linear relative-risk regression)
 4. Conditional treatment-specific mean (TSM) for categorical treatments.
 (Only supported nonparametrically with causalGLMnp)
 5. Conditional average treatment effect among the treated (Only supported nonparametrically with causalGLMnp)
-6. Using causalGLMnp with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT and RR.
+6. Using causalGLMnp with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT, TSM and RR.

 This package also supports the following survival estimands:
-1. Conditional hazard ratio between two treatments with `npCOXph`.
+1. Nonparametric inference for a user-specified working-model for the conditional hazard ratio between two treatments with `npCOXph`.
+2. The estimands supported by `npCOXph` based on lower dimensional formulas can immediately be interpreted as marginal structural models for the hazard ratio.

 The semiparametric methods are run using the function `causalGLMsp` and the nonparametric methods are run using the function `causalGLMnp`.
 A semiparametric high dimensional LASSO version of `causalGLMsp` is implemented in `causalGLMnet`.